OpenMobileAlliance/githubpages-doc-guidelines/content/en/structure.md

 #### Properties
 `<b-nav-item>`
-* it is used to host the URLs to the Social Media platforms, e.g. Twitter, FaceBook, etc
+* this element is used to store the Social Media platforms URLs, e.g. Twitter, FaceBook, etc.
+* the properties are:
    * `href` = property which value is the URL of the Social Media to point to
    * `target`= "_blank", opens the link-content in a new webpage
    * `<FontAwesomeIcon>`
-   * it is used to indicate the type of Social Media
+   * this elment is used to indicate the type of Social Media its icon.
       * `icon="['fab', 'logoName']"`
       * `logName` is set to value like: facebook, twitter, github, etc

+* insert a new `<b-nav-item>` element and its properties to add a new Social Media link